 It may not be the first model that springs to mind when considering the different forms of ecommerce, but it is a familiar concept to just about anyone.
 Auction houses and classified ads provide the historical context for the C2C online marketplace. eBay and Craigslist serve as two prominent examples of platforms successfully bringing this interaction into the digital age.

-This model’s success depends on its commission from each transaction and thus needs a high volume of users to be profitable.
+The success of this model depends on its commission from each transaction and thus needs a high volume of users to be profitable.
 While there are success stories, there are many more examples of failed models, which proved unsustainable due to a lack of users or security issues.

-B2B2C – The most modern types of ecommerce that connects manufacturer and consumer
+B2B2C – One of the most modern ecommerce models that connects manufacturer and consumer

 What is B2B2C ecommerce?

-The business to business to consumer types of ecommerce can be viewed as a combined forces approach by businesses with the ultimate goal of reaching and interacting with new markets and customers.
+The Business-to-Business-to-Consumer model of ecommerce can be viewed as a combined forces approach by businesses with the ultimate goal of reaching and interacting with new markets and customers.
 This can be achieved through blogs, websites or portals connecting to ecommerce sites.
 With this method, the primary supplier pays the affiliate business for the users, leads or sales generated through their channels.
 The end result for the consumer is access to relevant products, while the producer increases their customer base without rattling any cages with their distributors.

 If a manufacturer has their own ecommerce store that ALL sales originate in, they can maintain a close relationship with their customers and their data, while still driving sales through multiple channels.